ECAInternational/eca-components/src/Select/design.md

 - `Select` - the main component that wraps the `Listbox` component
 - `SelectButton` - the input field that the user interacts with to search for items
 - `SelectOptions` - the list of options that the user can select from
-- `SelectOption` - an individual option in the list of options
+- `SelectOption` - an individual option in the list of opions
-- a collection of pre-styled option viewer components, for example: `DefaultOptionViewer`, `IconOptionViewer`, `ImageOptionViewer`, `TableOptionViewer`
-- `HighlightMatched` - a utility component that highlights the matched text in the options
+- `SelectOptionGroup` - a grouping of options with a label

 Consumers can use the pre-styled option viewer components directly, or develop their own option viewer components.